yangshun/tech-interview-handbook/contents/behavioral-round-overview.md

 ## What Facebook looks for in behavioral interviews

-- Discuss anything written on your resume, and be able to go in-depth
+- Discuss anything that's on your resume, including current projects and details.
-- Provide specific examples about what you did and the resulting impact
+- Provide specific examples about what you did and the resulting impact.
-- Critique yourself and share what you learned from a past situation
+- Critique yourself and share what you learned from a past situation.
-- Talk about what you like about your current role and/or being a developer
+- Talk about what you like about your current role and/or being a developer.
-- Discuss what and why changes you would like to make
+- Discuss why you'd like to make a change.

 _Source: [Preparing for your Onsite Interview at Facebook](https://www.facebook.com/careers/swe-prep-onsite)_